MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-business/add-edit-users.md

 5. Enter the following details:

-    1. First Name
+     - First Name

-    2. Last Name
+     - Last Name

-    3. Display Name: Required.
+     - Display Name (required).
 This is automatically populated based on the first name and last name, and can be changed.

-    4. Username: Required.
+     - Username (required).
 This must be a unique name.
 A domain name, which is usually the organization name is appended to the username.
 For example: xyz@contoso.com

-    5. User email address
+     - User email address

 6. In the **Role** drop-down list, select a role that you want to assign to the user.
 You must assign at least one role to the user at this time.
 To assign multiple roles, see Assign a security role to the user.